 “One of the most popular and highly recognized standup comedians,” according to his website, has kicked off his career cleaning the Mickey D’s lobby.
-Apparently, he didn’t share the fast food chain’s core values, as once he tweeted, “It’s funny that McDonalds uses a heart in their commercials, When u consider how many hearts their food has stopped! #TeamDl”
+Apparently, he didn’t share the fast food chain’s core values, as once he tweeted, “It’s funny that McDonald’s uses a heart in their commercials when u [sic] consider how many hearts their food has stopped! #TeamDl”

 Andrew Card, Chief of Staff under George W. Bush, and notably known as the one who whispered the 9/11 news to the former president’s ear, also worked for the fast food joint in South Carolina in 1967.
 “I remember thinking that McDonald’s was unique as a great equalizer.
 Wealthy and poor, black and white all came to McDonald’s and stood in the same lines and sat at the same booths,” he revealed, according to Bloomberg.

 Andie MacDowell, better known as Rita in Groundhog Day, scored a part-time position at a South Carolina Mickey D’s, as well as in a Pizza Hut, as a teen.
 We’re wondering if she prefers patties over pies.